Are there any data breach notification requirements?

 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.
 Local data protection regulations have required data controllers to report such breaches in certain circumstances.

-The Ministry of Communications and the Personal Data Protection Commission (PDPC) have passed amendments to the existing Personal Data Protection Act 2012 (PDPA), which went into effect, in part, on February 1, 2021.
-The enhanced PDPA includes a mandatory breach notification in the event of a data breach that is likely to result in significant harm or impact to individuals or, if the breach is of a significant scale (i.e. There are 500 or more impacted individuals).
+The Personal Data Protection Act (PDPA) includes a mandatory breach notification to the Personal Data Protection Commission (PDPC) in the event of a data breach that is likely to result in significant harm or impact to individuals or, if the breach is of a significant scale (i.e. There are 500 or more impacted individuals).

-In addition, employers and other organizations are required to notify the PDPC as soon as practicable and no later than three days after determining whether the breach meets the required notification threshold.
+The PDPC should be notified as soon as practicable and no later than three days after determining whether the breach meets the required notification threshold.
 Employers and other organizations are also, with few exceptions, required to notify individuals if a breach is likely to result in significant harm or impact to affected individuals.

 When notifying the PDPC, include the following information (Personal Data Protection (Notification of Data Breaches) Regulations 2021, Art.
 5):